 Pav Bhaji to piping hot Jalebis and more.
 Food poisoning is one of the most common conditions during this season where harmful bacteria and viruses start to breed on the food that is either kept out in the open or kept for a long period of time.
 Common symptoms of food poisoning may include nausea, diarrhea, vomiting and dehydration.
 These symptoms may get worse if not treated properly.
 Not many people are aware that their favorite foods can make them sick.
+Our immunity levels take a dip during the rainy season and our body becomes vulnerable to catch infections.
 Knowing these basic causes of food poisoning can help you prevent yourself from falling sick.

 1. Stale Food